João da Gama: The search for "Joao-da-Gama-Land" or "Gamaland"

 In the 18th century, the Russians, after crossing Siberia and reaching the Bering Strait between Siberia and Alaska, took the initiative in exploring the northern edges of the Pacific.
-One of the goals of the Russian Great Northern Expedition, led by the Danish explorer Vitus Bering, was to proceed from Okhotsk on Kamchatka and reconnoiter from there for the legendary "Joao-da-Gama-Land".
+One of the goals of the Russian Great Northern Expedition, led by the Russian (Danish-born) explorer Vitus Bering, was to proceed from Okhotsk on Kamchatka and reconnoiter from there for the legendary "Joao-da-Gama-Land".
 From "Joao-da-Gama-Land", Bering's group was to set out farther east to the coast of North America.

 The mythical Gamaland was believed either to have existed between Kamchatka and the American continent.
 During the next 150 years contradictory maps depicted a jumble of real or imagined islands between Hokkaido and Kamchatka, confusing the existing Kuril Islands with the Company's Land, State Island (named after the exploration in 1643 of the main southern Kuril Islands and Sakhalin by the Dutch explorer Maarten Gerritsz Vries), Terra Esonis, and Gamaland.
 Sometime around 1731, the Russian Admiralty College requested the Academy of Sciences to prepare a map of the North Pacific.
 Joseph Nicolas Delisle prepared the map and an accompanying mémoire based on work done by his elder brother Guillaume.
 This showed the three islands mentioned above and the "Land seen by Dom Juan de Gama", which trails off in the direction of America.
 When the route of the second voyage of Vitus Bering was determined in Petropavlovsk in May 1741, this map or another based on it clearly influenced the choice.